 Monitoring what is happening in your state as well as other jurisdictions is an important part of this advocacy.
-Information changes rapidly and funds may be distributed quickly.
-Monitoring, collecting information, and finding a way to maintain and disseminate it is vital.
+Information changes rapidly, and funds may be distributed quickly.
+Monitoring, collecting information, and finding a way to disseminate it is vital.

-If you need to consider advocacy action, check "Advocacy Hints for Camps" in the addendum of this resource, which includes information on the use of Voter Voice.
+If you need to consider advocacy action, check "Advocacy Hints for Camps" in this resource's addendum, which includes information on the use of VoterVoice.
 Working with others is always the best approach, so reach out to your colleagues.
 A strong, consolidated message gets more attention.
 Establishing relationships with government officials, funders, and related organizations is essential to success.
-For example, the ACA, New England affiliate facilitates regularly held meetings with State Association leadership regarding legislative action within the six New England states.
-These meetings have now been expanded to discussions and information sharing about relief and recovery solutions.
+ACA regularly connects with and supports state camp associations, offering resources and information-particularly in times of crisis.
+These collaborative efforts strengthen the field's collective response and ensure consistent communication around relief and recovery solutions.